-HBIM - High Beam Indicator Module for FJ60 Koito Headlight Harness
+HBIM - High Beam Indicator Module for Koito Headlight Upgrade Kit

 The High Beam Indicator Module:

-So you bought the Koito headlight and harness kit - "the best $60 you can spend on your FJ40/60" - but now the indicator for the high beams doesn't work.
+So you bought the Koito Headlight Upgrade Kit - "the best $60 you can spend on your FJ40/60" - but now the indicator for the high beams doesn't work.
 Annoying!
 Here's the fix.
 This has been designed to work seamlessly with Toyota's stock wiring system for 1981-1987 FJ60s.
 Schematics were perused, engineers were consulted (thanks Ross!), many calculations made, and many tests run.
 Plug it into the empty stock headlight connector on the driver's side of the truck.
 That's it.
 It works.

 Safety features have been built into the HBIM: